WHAT ARE THE GOLD AWARDS ?

 The Judges are another vital ingredient of the Gold Awards.

-Thirty or so business and community leaders make up the group that decide the Winners.
+Twenty five or so business and community leaders make up the group that decide the Winners.
 This ‘peer evaluation’ makes the process both robust and of real value to the winners.

 Each Judge also assesses all the entries independently, eliminating any of the lobbying or pressure that can sometimes occur with judging panels.